-Here's a deluxe western dude ranch where preschoolers are taken seriously and horseback riding is open to all ages and abilities.
+Tanque Verde is a deluxe western dude ranch where preschoolers are taken seriously and horseback riding is open to all ages and abilities.

-The lonely desert landscape dotted with cacti of all shapes and sizes, the cowboys and cowgirls in their chaps and boots, the paddocks filled with spirited horses, and the vast open sky.
-It’s the American west of movies and novels, perfect for a dude ranch family vacation.
+The lonely desert landscape is dotted with cacti of all shapes and sizes.
+Watch out for cowboys and cowgirls in chaps and boots, paddocks filled with spirited horses and the vast open sky.
+It’s the American West of movies and novels, perfect for a dude ranch family vacation.

-A stay at Tanque Verde lets you enjoy that frozen-in-time western fantasy, whether you’re a child or an adult.
+A stay at Tanque Verde lets you enjoy that frozen-in-time Western fantasy, whether you’re a child or an adult.
 If you’re serious, you can master the art of western riding at one of the best riding instructions programs I’ve seen at any dude ranch in North America.

-The family-run ranch is situated on 6,000 acres in the Sonoran desert outside of Tucson, Arizona and makes use of another 50,000 acres of adjacent National park and forest land, all available to guests for riding and hiking.
-Many of its activities are classic dude ranch, like the cowboy cookout in a cottonwood grove complete with cowboy music and poetry; western line dancing classes; and talks on horse behavior.
+The family-run ranch is situated on 6,000 acres in the Sonoran desert outside of Tucson.
+Another 50,000 acres of adjacent National park and forest land are available for riding and hiking.
+Many of Tanque Verde’s activities are classic dude ranch, like the cowboy cookout in a cottonwood grove complete with cowboy music and poetry.
+There are also western line dancing classes and talks on horse behavior.

 Tanque Verde’s Riding Program

 Children start riding as young as the age of 4 and begin in a large ring on gentle horses that are known to be patient and steady.
-Four- to 6-year-olds slowly and deliberately learn to control their horse and can build on their skills but need to stay in the ring.
+Four to 6-year-olds slowly and deliberately learn to control their horse and can build on their skills but need to stay in the ring.

 A visit to the Tanque Verde Nature Center is a great way to learn about the critters of the desert, a sampling of which reside in cages and aquariums in the center.
-Some of the children’s nature activities are particularly clever — one of my favorites is designed to teach kids the difficulties animals face in finding and eating their food.
+Some of the children’s nature activities are particularly clever.
+One of my favorites is designed to teach kids the difficulties animals face in finding and eating their food.
 To illustrate how birds husk seeds, kids are given wrapped Starburst candies and told to put their hands behind their backs and then try to unwrap and eat them using just their mouths.
 A variety of naturalist-led hikes begin from the nature center.

 Tennis is a big draw, with five courts and one night-lit court.
-The saddle-shaped swimming pool isn’t huge but it has a nice broad waterfall that spills into it providing a fun diversion for kids horsing around in the pool.
+The saddle-shaped swimming pool isn’t huge but it has a nice broad waterfall that spills into it, providing a fun diversion for kids.
 The spa has an indoor pool, sauna, whirlpool, exercise room, massages and treatments.

 Tanque Verde Accommodations & Dining

-Tanque Verde serves up its meals in the quantity that you’d need if you’ve been out on your horse working on the ranch the entire day.
-Breakfasts offer a buffet of all kinds of fresh fruit winter and summer, and menu-ordered items such as the whole-wheat nut pancakes, topped with sprinkling of crunchy walnuts, sesame, poppy seed, and slivered almonds.
+The guest ranch serves up its meals in the quantity that you’d need if you’ve been out on your horse working on the ranch the entire day.
+Breakfasts offer a buffet of all kinds of fresh fruit winter and summer.
+Menu-ordered items include whole-wheat nut pancakes, topped with a sprinkling of crunchy walnuts, sesame, poppy seed, and slivered almonds.
 Add butter and maple syrup to that and you’re ready to ride.